airbnb/okreplay/src/docs/index.md

 `WRITE_ONLY`
 : The proxy will always forward the request to the target URI and record the response regardless of whether or not a matching request is already on the tape.
 Any existing recorded interactions will be overwritten.

+`READ_SEQUENTIAL`
+: The proxy will replay recordings from the tape in strict sequential order.
+If the current request does not match the next recorded request on the tape an error is raised.
+Likewise if a request arrives after all the recordings have already been played back an error is raised.
+This is primarily useful for testing stateful endpoints.
+Note that in this mode multiple recordings that match the current request may exist on the tape.

+`WRITE_SEQUENTIAL`
+: The proxy will behave as per `WRITE_ONLY` except that no matching on existing requests is done.
+All requests are recorded in sequence regardless of whether they match an existing recording or not.
+This mode is intended for preparing tapes for use with `READ_SEQUENTIAL` mode.

 ### Ignoring certain hosts